-At December 31, 2022, total cash, cash equivalents, restricted cash, and investments for the parent company, Clover Health Investments, Corp., and unregulated subsidiaries were \$331.7 million.
+At December 31, 2023 and December 31, 2022, total restricted and unrestricted cash, cash equivalents, and investments for the parent company, Clover Health Investments, Corp., and unregulated subsidiaries were \$136.8 million and \$331.7 million, respectively, with the decrease for December 31, 2023 primarily reflecting operating expenses.
 We operate as a holding company in a highly regulated industry.
 As such, we may receive dividends and administrative expense reimbursements from our subsidiaries, two of which are subject to regulatory restrictions.
 We continue to maintain significant levels of aggregate excess statutory capital and surplus in our state-regulated insurance subsidiaries.
-Cash, cash equivalents, and short-term investments at the parent company, Clover Health Investments, Corp., were \$101.4 million and \$350.9 million at December 31, 2022 and 2021, respectively.
-This decrease at the parent company primarily reflects operating expenses and capital contributions made to our regulated insurance subsidiaries.
-Additionally, the parent company held \$136.5 million and \$79.3 million of available-for-sale and held-to-maturity investment securities at December 31, 2022 and 2021.
-Our unregulated subsidiaries held \$93.7 million and \$52.2 million of cash, cash equivalents, restricted cash, and short-term investments at December 31, 2022 and 2021, respectively.
-Our unregulated subsidiaries held no available-for-sale and held-to-maturity securities at either December 31, 2022 or 2021.
+Cash, cash equivalents, and investments at the parent company were \$74.0 million and \$238.0 million at December 31, 2023 and December 31, 2022, respectively.
+Our unregulated subsidiaries held \$62.8 million and \$93.7 million of cash, cash equivalents, restricted cash, and investments at December 31, 2023 and December 31, 2022, respectively.